 - Meanwhile, in a small saucepan, sprinkle gelatin over cold water; let stand for 1 minute.
 Cook over low heat, stirring until gelatin is completely dissolved; set aside.

 - Remove desserts from the freezer 10 minutes before serving.
-Place the sauce ingredients in a blender; cover and process until pureed.
+Place the sauce ingredients in a blender or food processor; cover and process until pureed.
 Spoon onto dessert plates.
 Peel liners off desserts; invert onto peach sauce.
 Yield: 12 servings.

 "I make these with graham cracker crumbs (per my husbands request) and top them with pureed frozen fruit (strawberries, blueberries, blackberries, mango etc).
 I add sweetener and a small amount of the gelatin to the puree.
 Then I freeze them and store in a freezer baggie.
 Take them out of the freezer for about 5 minutes before eating.
 Sometimes I substitute vanilla extract for the almond depending on the fruit I use."

 "Substituted Raspberry Smucker Simply Fruit thinned with pure maple syrup for peach sauce.
 Let it defrost until its a little soft.
 It's delicious."

 "I ended up with chunks of gelatin in my almond cream.
 I would have tried the recipe again to see if I could get the lumps out, but the almond and peach combo just didn't work for me (taste-wise)."